-How to Work From Home and Still Be Productive: 20 Tips
+How to Work From Home: 20 Tips for Telecommuters

 I also refuse to play into the trope of being some jerk sitting at Starbucks not doing any real work, so I feel motivated not to mess around on Facebook all day to show there are still people who actually get stuff done at a coffee shop!"

 6. Make it harder for yourself to mess around on social media.

 Social media is designed to make it easy for you to open and browse quickly.
 At work, though, this convenience can be the detriment of your productivity.

 To counteract your social networks' ease of use during work hours, remove them from your browser shortcuts and, according to Fast Company, log out of every account.
 You might even consider working primarily in a private or, if you're using Chrome, an "Incognito" browser window.
 This ensures you stay signed out of all your accounts and each web search you conduct doesn't autocomplete the word you're typing.
 It's a guarantee that you won't be tempted into taking too many social breaks during the day.

 "I remove all social networks from my toolbar bookmarks.
 Even if I don't mean to browse them, some uncontrollable impulse subconsciously clicks on them when I experience downtime.
 You can get sucked in without knowing it (or even intending to), so eliminating the gateway to those networks keeps me on track."